jfmartin10/database-project-repo/README.md

 ## Business rule: Ratings: ratings can include an overall rating, driver rating.
 Ratings are not required.

 ## EERD:
-Test
 <br> <img src="images/EERD.png">

 ## Max, Min, Avg Rating of Restuarant:
+retuarant_id 101 = Chic-Fil-A
 <br> <img src="images/MaxMinAvgRating.png">

 ## Max, Min, Avg Rating of Delivery Driver:
+For Delivery Driver with driver_id #1
 <br> <img src="images/MaxMinAvg ratingDriver.png">

 ## Amount of Deliveries Made by Driver in 2021:
+For Driver with driver_id #2
 <br> <img src="images/DriverCount over a year.png">

-## Amount of Order Made by A Customer in 2021:
+## Amount of Orders Made by A Customer in 2021:
+For Customer with person_id #23
 <br> <img src="images/CustomerCount over a year.png">

 ## Number of Deliveries by Driver in View:
+For Deliveries Done by driver_id #2
 <br> <img src="images/ViewDriver2.png">

 ## Stored Procedures:
+For Finding the Maximum and Minimum Courtesy Rating for Delivery Driver
 <br> <img src="images/Storedprocedures for courteous ratingMinMax.png">